neondatabase/neon/docs/authentication.md

 Pageserver also has HTTP API: some parts are per-tenant, some parts are server-wide, these are different scopes.

-The `auth_type` configuration variable in Pageserver's config may have either of three values:
+Authentication can be enabled separately for the HTTP mgmt API, and for the libpq connections from compute.
+The `http_auth_type` and `pg_auth_type` configuration variables in Pageserver's config may have one of these values:

 * `Trust` removes all authentication.
-The outdated `MD5` value does likewise
 * `NeonJWT` enables JWT validation.
    Tokens are validated using the public key which lies in a PEM file specified in the `auth_validation_public_key_path` config.